 Alabama and Texas enjoyed some fun and games Saturday.
 But the object for both teams is to have fun in the game Thursday.
 Nick Saban and Mack Brown are well aware of that fact.

 The preseason hype sent the season's stock to an all-time high.
 Now it feels like we were part of a Ponzi scheme.

 No player or team has made the first half of the season sparkle, leaving fans waiting to be dazzled in the second half.

 Sam Bradford, Colt McCoy and Tim Tebow would tell you they are lucky to have college football.
 It turns out the reverse is true, too.

 Old blood resides at the top of the polls.
 Established stars are back for more.
 If you like seeing college football history being made, then watch the 2009 season.

 With so many games, it was easy to cull out the best (and worst) of the bowl season crop.

-As Ivan Maisel breaks the huddle on Week 7, the Oklahoma linebackers, Texas offense and Red River Rivalry are lined up in the I-Formation.
+As Ivan Maisel breaks the huddle on spring practice, a blueprint for Terrelle Pryor's success at Ohio State, academic questions at Michigan and Mississippi State's development are lined up in the I-Formation.